-- 5.1 Child Athlete: An Athletes are is eligible for the Children's Championships until the end of the year of the year of their 14th year. - 5.2 Junior Athlete: An Athlete is considered a Junior Athlete from the commencement of the year of their 12th birthday until the end of the year of their 18th birthday. - 5.3 Young Rider: A rider An Athlete is considered a Young Rider from the commencement of the year of their 16th birthday until the end of the year of their 21st birthday. - 5.4 Senior Rider: A rider An Athlete is considered a Senior Athlete from the commencement of the year of their 18th birthday until the end. - 5.5 A rider An Athlete may compete in two consecutive divisions, i.e. Junior and Young Rider or Young Rider and Senior - 5.6 Riders Athletes whose age allows them to compete in two divisions may do so but on different Horses. - 5.7 A rider An Athlete may ride no more than three Horses in any one division.
+5.1 Child Athlete: An Athlete is eligible for the Children's Championships until the end of the year of their 14th year.

+5.2 Junior Athlete: An Athlete is considered a Junior Athlete from the commencement of the year of their 12th birthday until the end of the year of their 18th birthday.

+- 5.3 Young Rider: An Athlete is considered a Young Rider from the commencement of the year of their 16th birthday until the end of the year of their 21st birthday. - 5.4 Senior Rider: An Athlete is considered a Senior Athlete from the commencement of the year of their 18th birthday until the end. - 5.5 An Athlete may compete in two consecutive divisions, i.e. Junior and Young Rider or Young Rider and Senior - 5.6 Athletes whose age allows them to compete in two divisions may do so but on different Horses. - 5.7 An Athlete may ride no more than three Horses in any one division.
 OC may restrict number of Horses per Athlete in any one division.